girder/viime/joss/paper.md

 Metabolomics involves the comprehensive measurement of metabolites from a biological system.
-The resulting metabolite profiles are influenced by genetics, lifestyle, diet and environment and therefore provides a more holistic biological readout of the pathological condition of the organism [@beger:2016;
+The resulting metabolite profiles are influenced by genetics, lifestyle, biological stresses, disease, diet and the environment and therefore provides a more holistic biological readout of the pathological condition of the organism [@beger:2016;
 @wishart:2016].
 The challenge for metabolomics is that no single analytical platform can provide a truly comprehensive coverage of the metabolome.
-The most commonly used platforms are based on mass-spectrometry (MS) and nuclear magnetic resonance (NMR) methods.
+The most commonly used platforms are based on mass-spectrometry (MS) and nuclear magnetic resonance (NMR).
 Investigators are increasingly using both methods to increase the metabolite coverage.
 The challenge for this type of multi-platform approach is that the data structure may be very different in these two platforms.
 For example, NMR data may be reported as a list of spectral features